 I think back to my childhood and the expectations of adults to answer this question.
-Not only from family members, but then the hard-skills assessments thrown at me in middle school, then high-school, and even again in college as I was struggling to figure out where I truly belonged.
+Not only from family members, but then the hard-skills assessments thrown at me in middle school, then high school, and even again in college as I struggled to figure out where I truly belonged and how I should apply my strengths.
 Having no real working knowledge of what a "career" was supposed to look like, I knew I had a natural talent in art, and at the time computers were the way of the future.

-My mother tried to push me away from anything having to do with art, taunting "you’ll be a starving artist" or "you’ll be living on the streets with no money” to scare me into only pursuing math and computers.
-I was ok at math, but I hated the abstract mathematics and heaving coding required in computer science so much so I received not one, but two failing grades.
-Only to end up feeling defeated, wasting money and switching majors back to art…but art with computers.
+My mother tried to push me away from anything having to do with art, taunting "you’ll be a starving artist" or "you’ll be living on the streets with no money" and other scare tactics to push me into only pursuing math and computers.
+I was OK at math, but I hated the abstract mathematics and heavy coding required in computer science so much that I received not one but two failing grades.
+Only to end up feeling defeated, wasting time and money, and switching majors back to art…but art with computers.

 I’m telling this story because it’s OK to fail, it’s OK to be uncertain about your career path, and it’s most importantly OK to forgive yourself for giving in to your fears.